isomerpages/nlb-reference/_singapore-people/T to Z/Wong Yoon Wah.md

 [^5]: National University of Singapore.
 (2008, September 18). 王润华 [Wong Woon Wah].
 Retrieved 2018, April 2 from National University of Singapore Libraries website: <http://www.lib.nus.edu.sg/chz/chineseoverseas/oc_wangrh.htm>; Southern University College.
 (2013, March). *President office*.
 Retrieved 2018, April 2 from Southern University College website: <http://www.southern.edu.my/chinese/administration/wongvitae.html>

-[^6]: Southern University College.
-(2013, March). *President office*.
-Retrieved 2018, April 2 from Southern University College website: <http://www.southern.edu.my/chinese/administration/wongvitae.html>

-This guide provides supplementary resources for those who are keen to further explore the books and other reference resources on Professor Wong Yoon Wah.
+This guide provides supplementary resources for those who are keen to further explore the books and other reference resources.
 You can also visit <https://search.nlb.gov.sg/> to search for more resources.

-If you would like to view other resource guides created by our librarians, please visit <https://reference.nlb.gov.sg>.
+The above introduction is adapted from the Infopedia entry on [Wong Yoon Wah](https://eresources.nlb.gov.sg/infopedia/articles/SIP_1400_2008-12-16.html).
 This resource guide was prepared in November 2021 by Michelle Heng, a Librarian at the National Library, Singapore.

 ### Books